sahilattri2/The-Organic-Revolution-SDG-12-Backend/README.md

 This repository contains the backend code for the Organic Farming Web Application.
 The backend is developed using Spring Boot and provides the necessary RESTful APIs for handling user management, blog management, farm visit scheduling, image uploads, email notifications, and more.
 The database used is MySQL, ensuring robust and scalable data management.

 ## Features
-User Management: Handles user registration, login, profile updates, and authentication.
-Blog Management: Provides CRUD operations for blog posts, supporting multiple Indian languages.
-Farm Visit Scheduling: Manages scheduling of farm visits, including viewing details and managing requests.
-Image Management: Handles image uploads and retrievals for blogs and community posts.
-Email Notifications: Sends email notifications to users and community members regarding scheduled visits and updates.
+User Management: Handles user registration, login, profile updates, and authentication.<br /> Blog Management: Provides CRUD operations for blog posts, supporting multiple Indian languages.<br /> Farm Visit Scheduling: Manages scheduling of farm visits, including viewing details and managing requests.<br /> Image Management: Handles image uploads and retrievals for blogs and community posts.<br /> Email Notifications: Sends email notifications to users and community members regarding scheduled visits and updates.<br />
-Text-to-Speech: Converts blog content to speech in four Indian languages.
-Multi-Language Support: Manages blogs and other content in multiple Indian languages.
+Text-to-Speech: Converts blog content to speech in four Indian languages.<br /> Multi-Language Support: Manages blogs and other content in multiple Indian languages.<br />
 ## Installation
 To set up and run the backend server locally, follow these steps: